NCAR/data-tools/INSTALL.md

      mv <zip_file> <install_directory>
      cd <install_directory>
      unzip <zip_file>
-     cd dset-JSON-to-ISO19139-main
+     cd data-tools-main
      $INSTALL_CMD

-If the final install command completes without errors, the translator should be ready to use.
+If the final install command completes without errors, the scripts should be ready to use.
 To test that your installation works correctly, the following command should run without producing errors:

      python dset2iso.py  < defaultInputRecords/test_dset_full.txt  > test_dset_full.xml